Public Awareness Campaigns

-This National Domestic Violence Awareness Month (DVAM), we called the community in because it’s on all of us to end domestic violence.
+October is National Domestic Violence Awareness Month (DVAM), and we’re calling the community in because it’s on all of us to end domestic violence.

-For the past year and a half, survivors of abuse have been facing two crises: The COVID-19 pandemic and violence at home.
-Even for survivors who are no longer in violent situations, the pandemic has raised barriers to safety with loss of income, lack of childcare support and threats to safe, stable housing, leaving a long-lasting impact.
+For the past two years, survivors of abuse have faced two crises: The COVID-19 pandemic and violence at home.
+Even for survivors who are no longer in violent situations, the pandemic’s effects have heightened barriers to safety with loss of income, lack of childcare support and threats to safe, stable housing, leaving a long-lasting impact.
 Survivors need our support on their journey to healing and rebuilding their lives after abuse.

-Though DVAM has passed, you can continue to support survivors in your community by learning ways to be an active bystander.
-Domestic violence affects us all, and it is crucial to know the signs of abuse and learn where to get support or how to provide resources to someone experiencing dangerous situations.
+This DVAM, you can support survivors in your community by learning ways to be an active bystander.
+Domestic violence affects us all, and it is crucial to know the signs of abuse and learn where to get support or how to provide resources to someone experiencing violence.

 In 2019, we re-launched our Hidden Meanings campaign with a new look, shedding light on subtle tactics abusers use to gain power and control.
 Abusers minimize their actions and discredit their partner’s feelings, saying things like, “I was just joking,” or downplaying forms of physical abuse as a “joke.”